Skip to main content

 Follow-up care after treatment for aortic stenosis

-After repairing or replacing the aortic valve, the team at Lehigh Valley Heart Institute is here to help you recover.
-Rehabilitation is an important part of your recovery.
+After repairing or replacing the aortic valve, the team at Lehigh Valley Heart and Vascular Institute is here to help you recover.
+Cardiac rehabilitation is an important part of your recovery.
 You will benefit from an individualized program of supervised exercise and health education that focuses on lifestyle changes.

 Jeanne McArdle